csc-training/GenieWebApp.jl/README.md

 ## Deploying to Container Cloud using OpenShift
 > These instructions are written for Rahti with **OKD3**.
 The instructions need to be updated once **OKD4** is released.

-### Creating a CSC Project
-We should create a new project on [**My CSC**](https://my.csc.fi) and [apply for access to Rahti](https://docs.csc.fi/cloud/rahti/access/).

-### Pushing the Docker Image to Rahti Container Registry
+### Pushing the Docker Image to Container Registry
-To push the Docker image to [**Rahti Container Registry**](https://registry-console.rahti.csc.fi/), we should log in and create a new project.
-Then, you can log in on the command line using the token provided by the web client.
+We should log in to [**Rahti Container Registry**](https://registry-console.rahti.csc.fi/), create a new project, and push the Docker image.
+Then, we can log in on the command line using the token provided by the web client.

 ```bash
 sudo docker login -p <token> -u unused docker-registry.rahti.csc.fi